 The MFA program at the University of Oregon is an interdisciplinary program.
 We are interested in artists with compelling work, innovative approaches, and diverse backgrounds, both academic and otherwise.
 We are open to the complete spectrum of art practices, and are aware that these often change in ways that are unpredictable.
 Please be sure that Statements of Intent clearly articulate reasons for choosing to pursue graduate study at the University of Oregon and, in lieu of a separate artist statement, effectively communicate one's priorities specific to one's work and practice.

 The MFA program is a three-year program that is typically held at less than 30 students.
 In any given year we receive between 150-200 applications, of which approximately 10 are matriculated.
 All graduate students receive substantial support through Graduate Teaching Fellowships (GTFs), which ranges from 65% - 100% of the time when averaged over three years.
 GTF awards include a tuition waiver and monthly stipend.
 Such assignments vary from Instructor of Record in a studio class to faculty studio assistant or shop technician, etc. There are often additional awards available for international students and people with diverse backgrounds.
 The Department of Art also has rather robust scholarship and award resources for returning students, which are available for application during winter term each year or for recruiting purposes at the discretion of the faculty.
-In 2013, roughly $20,000 was awarded to current graduate students, not including the Dean's Award, Singer Award, or other awards available in the School of Architecture and Allied Arts (A&AA) totaling $15,000, or the UO at large (in 2013-14 three of our incoming students received full tuition scholarships from the University).
+In 2013, roughly $20,000 was awarded to current graduate students, not including the Dean's Award, Singer Award, or other awards available in the College of Design totaling $15,000, or the UO at large (in 2013-14 three of our incoming students received full tuition scholarships from the University).
 Studios are assigned to meet the needs of individual practices and range from 200-400sf/student; roughly half are solo spaces and the other spaces are shared by two occupants.
 Studio needs are reassessed on a yearly basis to ensure a good fit for changing practices.